katahiromz/XWordGiver/README.md

 ### If you just want to make something:

-1. First, please choose the "policies" and a "dictionary".
+1. First, please choose some "policy" and a "dictionary".
 2. In the "File" menu, select "Generate crossword..." and click the "Generate" button.

 ### If you want to choose a block pattern:

-1. First, please choose the "policies" and a "dictionary".
+1. First, please choose some "policy" and a "dictionary".
 2. Select "Generate from block pattern..." from the "File" menu, click on the pattern of your choice, and press the "Generate" button.

 ### If you want to set the block pattern by yourself:

-1. First, please choose the "policies" and a "dictionary".
+1. First, please choose some "policy" and a "dictionary".
 2. Use the arrow keys and space bar to create a block pattern.
 Alternatively, you can generate a block pattern from the "Help" menu.
 3. Select "Find a solution (without adding blocks)" from the "Solution" menu.